KristijanBoshev/Llama-3-FineTune-LoRA/README.md

 **Finetuning LLaMA-3 8B with LoRA and UnSloth**
 =====================================================

-This repository can be used as an example on how to fine-tune LLaMA-3 on downstream task.
-It contains the code and model weights for finetuning the LLaMA-3 8B model with LoRA and UnSloth techniques.
-The whole proccess was done on Tesla T4 GPU with 15GB RAM.
+This repository serves as a comprehensive guide on how to fine-tune the LLaMA-3 model on specific downstream tasks.
+It includes the necessary code for fine-tuning the LLaMA-3 8B model using LoRA technique.

-## *DISCLAIMER*

-The contents provided are solely for educational purposes.
-The model and dataset utilized in this project were extensive, and due to resource limitations, the conditions for comprehensive testing may not have been met.

 **Model Description**
 --------------------

 The LLaMA-3 8B model is a powerful language model created by Meta AI.
 It was fine-tuned just two days after its initial release.
 Trained on a dataset containing 120,000 coding examples, this model ensures high-quality results for coding tasks.

+**Fine-tuning with UnSloth**

+To fine-tune the LLaMA-3 8B model, we utilized the UnSloth tool, which significantly reduced the memory requirements for fine-tuning.
+By leveraging UnSloth's 4-bit format, we were able to fine-tune the model using a fraction of the memory needed for traditional fine-tuning methods.

+*Comparison to 16-bit Model*

+In contrast, our stored model uses the traditional 16-bit format, which results in a larger model size.
+This highlights the memory efficiency of the UnSloth technique, making it an attractive option for fine-tuning large language models like LLaMA-3 8B.

 **Finetuning Details**